 “Naw.
 Still gots John Law on my ass.
-Jist popped in ta say hello and show I ain’t done yet.”
+Jist poppin’ in ta say hello and show I ain’t done yet.”

 I told Vic ‘Me & Bobby McGee.’

-“These were the songs we had been playing at the campground.”
-Vic liked the sound he was getting from the amp.
-He had a big grin on.
-More people had come in.
-I told Michael to get a tape recorder, so we’d have it for posterity.
+“These are the songs we’ve been playing at the campground.”
+Vic likes the sound he’s getting from the amp.
+He has a big grin on.
+More people have come in.
+I tell Michael to set up the tape recorder, so we have the jam for posterity.

 ‘Busted flat in Lauderdale, waitin’ for a ride